fyne-io/fyne-io.github.io/_develop/index.md

 ## Downloading
 ---

-If you are using Windows, macOS or Linux and already have [Go](https://golang.org) installed then the following command will do everything to get Fyne installed:
+If you are using Windows, macOS, Linux or BSD and already have [Go](https://golang.org) installed then the following command will do everything to get Fyne installed:

     $ go get fyne.io/fyne